LGBTQIA2S+

 Modalities: Compassion Focused Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Acceptance and Commitment Therapy, Mindfulness, Somatic Therapy, Grief Therapy, Trauma Informed.

-Focus: Anxiety, depression, somatic symptoms, LGBTQIA2S++, age 16+, relationship conflict, communication, internalized shame, self-worth, body image, neurodiversity, grief, caregiver fatigue, medical/health complications, end-of-life and trauma.
+Focus: Anxiety, depression, somatic symptoms, LGBTQIA2S++, age 18+, relationship conflict, communication, internalized shame, self-worth, body image, neurodiversity, grief, caregiver fatigue, medical/health complications, end-of-life and trauma.

 Cash Pay: $120-150

-Insurances: Working on credentialing with Premera, BCBS, Regence, Lifewise, Aetna, Kaiser
+Insurances: Premera, BCBS, Lifewise, Heritage, Regence, Kaiser

 This black and white photo shows Keri, a middle-aged caucasian female with blonde hair that is pulled back behind her head and parted in the middle.
 She is wearing a dark-colored sweater or jacket and is smiling warmly.